Research has found that too much sitting has been linked to higher risks for various health problems, particularly cardiovascular disease.

 - Do physical activity on a daily basis.
 Stretching, especially in the hips and lower body, yoga and flexibility training will help keep your body healthy.

 - Stay active at home.
-When watching TV, get up and walk around during commercials to keep your body moving.
+When watching TV, get up and walk around during commercials or between episodes to keep your body moving.